s-ol/alive/docs/internals/extensions.md

 input changes and simply read the value in that moment.

 *Hot* inputs on the other hand mark the input stream as a dependency for the Op.
-Depending on the type of `Stream`, the semantics are a little different:
+Depending on the type of `Result`, the semantics are a little different:

-- For `ValueStream`s, the Op updates whenever the current value changes.
+- For `SigStream`s, the Op updates whenever the current value changes.
 When an input stream is swapped out for another one at evaltime, but their values are momentarily equal, the input is not considered dirty.
-- For `EventStream`s and `IOStream`s, the Op updates whenever the stream is dirty.
+- For `EvtStream`s and `IOStream`s, the Op updates whenever the stream is dirty.
 There is no special handling when the stream is swapped out at evaltime.